Power of Words | Breaking The Emotional Barriers That Hinder Our Lives and Cripple Our

 – Alan Moore

-This is what caused my desire to change everything about my life and why I started this blog.
-I believe in the good of people, that we are in full control of the current state of affairs, that we can create change.
+This is what caused my desire to change everything about my life and why I screated this website.
+I believe in the good of people, that we are all, in full control of the current state of affairs, that we can create change.
 We have allowed others to dictate who we are, how we should look and what our purpose is for too long.
 I want to empower people, especially those that feel inadequate.
-I want to remind everyone that they are so much more than just a number, that their existence is integral and needed in this world because I too had forgotten that for a while, and I remember how it felt to not do the right thing and not to believe in myself and not pay attention to what was important.
+I want to remind everyone that they are so much more than just a number, that their existence is integral and needed in this world because I too had forgotten that for a while, and I remember how it felt when I didn’t do the right thing and chose not to believe in myself and ignore what was truly important.

 What changes are you making within yourself that is in alignment with your inherited power?